This section describes the following security requirements for the Remedy Single Sign-On application:

 You can set the cookie domain value either during installation, or after installation in the Remedy SSO Admin Console.
-For more information, see Configuring Remedy SSO server.
+For more information, see Configuring the Remedy SSO server.

 Remedy SSO operation with specific database features

-Remedy SSO does not depend on any external vendor-specific solutions such as multi-subnet failover environment for MSSQL, Oracle RAC, various security extensions like data encryption techniques from database vendors.
-The vendor specific solutions also include procedures for disaster recovery, backup, archiving, import and export of data.
+Remedy SSO does not depend on any external vendor-specific solutions such as multi-subnet failover environment for MSSQL, Oracle RAC, various security extensions such as data encryption techniques from database vendors.
+The vendor-specific solutions also include procedures for disaster recovery, backup, archiving, import and export of data.

 As a Remedy SSO administrator, you can manually configure the settings by using the JDBC connection string in the context.xml file or by using your database.
 Even though Remedy SSO is not specifically certified with certain database settings and configurations that the database vendors provide, the product should work with these settings.
 For any issues related to a supported database or environment, contact BMC Customer Support.